Did y'all catch this on the TV? A pretty incredible duo if you ask me:

 (Weren't those colors safe once?)

-No panacea for me.
+for me.
 For lots of us.

 No divinely-inspired commandments in those tablets.